fabian-sp/MoMo/README.md

 # MoMo
-Pytorch implementation of MoMo methods
+Pytorch implementation of MoMo methods.
+Adaptive learning rates for SGD with momentum and Adam.